KronosTheLate/CircuitComponentRounding.jl/README.md

 [![Build Status](https://github.com/KronosTheLate/CircuitComponentRounding.jl/workflows/CI/badge.svg)](https://github.com/KronosTheLate/CircuitComponentRounding.jl/actions)
 [![Coverage](https://codecov.io/gh/KronosTheLate/CircuitComponentRounding.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/KronosTheLate/CircuitComponentRounding.jl)

-This package implements functions to round given values, to the nearest standardized value for circuit components.
+This package implements functions to round given values to the nearest standardized value for circuit components.
 The only set of standardized values currently implemented is the E-series.
 From [wikipedia](https://en.wikipedia.org/wiki/E_series_of_preferred_numbers):
-    The E series is a system of preferred numbers (also called preferred values) derived for use in electronic components.
+"The E series is a system of preferred numbers (also called preferred values) derived for use in electronic components.
 It consists of the E3, E6, E12, E24, E48, E96 and E192 series, where the number after the 'E' designates the quantity of value "steps" in each series.
-Although it is theoretically possible to produce components of any value, in practice the need for inventory simplification has led the industry to settle on the E series for resistors, capacitors, inductors, and zener diodes.
-Other types of electrical components are either specified by the Renard series (for example fuses) or are defined in relevant product standards (for example IEC 60228 for wires).
+Although it is theoretically possible to produce components of any value, in practice the need for inventory simplification has led the industry to settle on the E series for resistors, capacitors, inductors, and zener diodes."

-This package exports a function `roundE`, which rounds it's input to the specified E series.
-The function rounds to the values found in the [wikipedia list](https://en.wikipedia.org/wiki/E_series_of_preferred_numbers#Lists) of E-series values.
-While this list ranges from 1 to 10, and those are the values used internally, the printed series values from the `valuesE` function are by default converted to range from 100 to 1000.
-The reasoning is that integers are faster and easier to read than floating point values.

 # The use case
 You use theory and math to calculate a set of components to be used in some circuit, e.g. a control system.
 But producers only manufacture components at certain values, which are unlikely to match your calculations.
 This creates two problems:
-1) Your calculated components are nowhere to be found in the component-shelf.
-You then need to figure out what is the best alternative.
+1) Your calculated components are nowhere to be found among your real components.
+You then need to somehow figure out what is the best alternative.
-2) If you simulate the system with your calculated values, it will use different parameters than your physical system.
+2) If you simulate the system with your calculated values, it will use different parameters than your physical system, because the calculated values are not physically available.

 To remedy the situation, simply round your calculated values with the `roundE` function.
-The returned values can be directly plugged into your simulation, and the output can be formatted to match the labels in the component-storage.
+The returned values can be directly plugged into your simulation, or the output can be formatted to match the labels in the component-storage.

 ## But what series should I round to?
 If you are not sure which series is available to you, use the function `valuesE(series_number)`.
 This prints all the values in the given series `series_number` in the Julia REPL.
 Look for a series that matches the values seen in your component-storage.
+Beacause many values are unique to the specific series, you only need to find a few matches.

 ## Examples
 Lets start with loading the package.